Thought recording and reproduction device: Fiction

 This hypothetical technology is a key element in some of the early short stories of William Gibson, including his 1977 debut Fragments of a Hologram Rose, where it is called ASP (Apparent Sensory Perception).
 In his Sprawl trilogy, it is termed Simstim (Simulation Stimulation), and described as the most popular form of entertainment, perhaps equivalent to 20th century pop music.
 Whereas most instances depict a heavily edited documentary version, replaying an approximation of the actual experience of the person recorded, in The Winter Market a version able to record dreams and imaginations exists.

 A number of films from the 1980s onwards, such as Brainstorm (1983), Until the End of the World (1991), Strange Days (1995), Final Fantasy: The Spirits Within (2001), and Sleep Dealer (2008), depict the technology and its ramifications.

 Research

 In December 2008, Advanced Telecommunications Research Institute International's Department of Cognitive Neuroscience announced its own research into the translation of neural signals into images.
-In addition, Dr. Moran Cerf of UCLA published a 2010 paper for Nature which claimed that he and other fellow researchers were on the cusp of being able to allow psychologists to interpret thoughts by corroborating people's recollections of their dream with an electronic visualization of their brain activity.
+In addition, Prof. Moran Cerf of Caletch published a paper in Nature where he described work that allowed for the real-time interpretation of thoughts.
 The research outcome has often been popularized as a device that could record dreams.
-However, Moran Cerf says he never made that claim and only said that such a device is a theoretical possibility.
+Prof. Moran Cerf discussed the specifics of the work and the theoretical possibilities in various public talks.

 Current limitations

-BCI devices currently are able to translate a limited subset of neural signals into digital signals, most of which are utilized for motor-centric controls of attached devices.
-The translation of images which are perceived or conceived within the brain has not yet been fully achieved.
+BCI devices can currently translate a limited subset of neural signals into digital signals, most of which are utilized for motor-centric controls of attached devices.
+The translation of images perceived or conceived within the brain has not yet been fully achieved.